-- (d) In order to assure that the interests of all its people are met in the orderly growth and development of the state and the preservation and conservation of its resources, it is necessary to provide for the development of agricultural and open-space elements for the conservation and preservation of agricultural and open-space lands. - (e) For these reasons this article is necessary for the promotion 10 of the general welfare and for the protection of the public interest in agricultural and open-space land. - SEC.
-4. Section 65562 of the Government Code is amended 12 to read: 13 - 65562.
-It is the intent of the Legislature in enacting this article to do all of the following: - (a) Assure that cities and counties, local agency formation commissions, and the state recognize that agricultural and open-space land is a limited and valuable resource that must be conserved for ecological and economic reasons wherever possible. - (b) Ensure long-term preservation of natural resources for plant and animal life, and promote sustainable ecosystems that protect and enhance the quality of life within the state. - (c) Encourage the managed production of resources to ensure that the long-term viability of agricultural land and other resource-based economic development are recognized in the plans and actions of state and local entities, and that the quality and diversity of agricultural commodities produced within the state are safeguarded by protecting the land resources upon which these resources relv. - (d) Provide adequate opportunities for passive and active outdoor recreation areas that include urban parks, to promote the health and general welfare of the citizenry. - (e) Identify special areas that require special management for public health and safety to keep urban uses out of harms harm's way and minimize costs of emergency response. - (f) Minimize or avoid the premature or unnecessary loss of open space agricultural and open space lands, while encouraging opportunities that are compatible with or complementary to other existing or planned uses or infrastructure.
+(d) In order to assure that the interests of all its people are met in the orderly growth and development of the state and the preservation and conservation of its resources, it is necessary to provide for the development of agricultural and open-space elements for the conservation and preservation of agricultural and open-space lands.

+- (e) For these reasons this article is necessary for the promotion of the general welfare and for the protection of the public interest in agricultural and open-space land. - SEC.
+4. Section 65562 of the Government Code is amended to read: - 65562.
+It is the intent of the Legislature in enacting this article to do all of the following: - (a) Assure that cities and counties, local agency formation commissions, and the state recognize that agricultural and open-space land is a limited and valuable resource that must be conserved for ecological and economic reasons wherever possible. - (b) Ensure long-term preservation of natural resources for plant and animal life, support connectivity between habitat areas, and promote sustainable ecosystems that protect and enhance the quality of life within the state. - (c) Encourage the managed production of resources to ensure that the long-term viability of agricultural land and other resource-based economic development are recognized in the plans and actions of state and local entities, and that the quality and diversity of agricultural commodities produced within the state are safeguarded by protecting the land resources upon which these resources rely. - (d) Provide adequate opportunities for passive and active outdoor recreation areas that include urban parks, to promote the health and general welfare of the citizenry. - (e) Identify special areas that require special management for public health and safety to keep urban uses out of harm's way and minimize costs of emergency response. - (f) Minimize or avoid the premature or unnecessary loss of agricultural and open space lands, while encouraging opportunities that are compatible with or complementary to other existing or planned uses or infrastructure. - 39 SEC.
+5. Section 65564 of the Government Code is amended 40 to read:

-9 AB 2055
+\\9 \\ AB 2055